google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - Possibility to view videos without metadata, using clip.metaData: false
 - Now the player's preloader uses the rotating animation instead of a percent text to indicate the progress of loading the player SWF.
 You can disable the aninamtion by setting buffering: false
+- calling close() now does not send the onStop event

 Bug fixes:
 - The preloader sometimes failed to initialize the player